Enemy drone that killed US troops in Jordan was mistaken for a US drone, preliminary report suggests

 Kirby said that U.S. officials are still working through determining which militant group was behind the attack.
 He noted that Iran has longed equipped and trained the militias.

-Republicans have laid blame on Biden for doing too little to deter Iranian militias, which have carried out at least 150 attacks on U.S. troops in region since the start of the war.
+Republicans have laid blame on Biden for doing too little to deter Iranian militias, which have carried out approximately 165 attacks on U.S. troops in the region since the start of the war.

 Republican presidential front-runner Donald Trump on Sunday called the attack “yet another horrific and tragic consequence of Joe Biden’s weakness and surrender.”